 [Photograph of fire appliance, outside building - zooming across.]
-As we went along we were made aware of lots of [photograph of two firefighters stood in front of fire engine, speaking]
+As we went along we were made aware of lots of [photograph of two firefighters stood in front of fire engine, speaking] special equipment that the children relied on in that school.
+Things like electric wheelchairs and other specialist equipment, that without this equipment - very expensive equipment - their lives would be affected dramatically.

 [Video footage above school, with smoke across the roof.]
-And the main school had a huge gym area and all these things when you're being told that this could be affected and be burnt to the ground you just realise how many people wider than that school it's going to affect.
+And the main school had a huge gym area

+[video footage above school, with fire through the roof] and all these things when you're being told that this could be affected and be burnt to the ground you just realise how many people wider than that school it's going to affect.
 People who come there every single day, every single week, to utilise the facilities not just in the local area but wider than that.
 So thousands of people really.